 As previously mentioned, chicory has been used for centuries for its health benefits.

 The root contains anti-parasitic properties.
-It also has a high insulin content.
+It also has a high inulin content.
 The prebiotic soluble carbohydrate the herb contains can be beneficial for your intestinal health and can help with weight loss.
 Chicory can also help to reduce cholesterol.

-Much of the insulin content of chicory is converted to sugar during the roasting process, thus mellowing the flavor of the finished grounds.
+Much of the inulin content of chicory is converted to sugar during the roasting process, thus mellowing the flavor of the finished grounds.
 However, chicory root can still help to lower blood sugar and help stabilize diabetes.